whizline/team_dragonbones/README.md

 - Open an issue, drop the link to the design (and maybe a screenshot) in the issue
 - Get reviews from other collaborators (if they love it)
 - Move forward with a PR in designs folder
-- Get merged and the design officially becomes the design for the project.
+- Get merged and the design officially becomes the design for the project.'

+That will be lots of issue.
+Yea! true, but this provide a public archive to help track progress and how things will be over the next few months.
+Good Luck Developers!
+Happy Hacking!

 ## Teams
 - Back-end Team - [@hng-teamdrangonbones/backend-team](https://github.com/orgs/hng-teamdrangonbones/teams/backend-team)